infi-nl/coding-dojo-neo4j-graph-database/README.md

 Nice!
 Now we know there are 102 actors!
 Or... wait.
 Did you get 172?

 The sandbox graph ui hides the fact that you query every `ACTED_IN` relation for every actor and movie combination.
-To prove this run the following query and open the text view of the query result (on the left side).
+To prove this run the following query and click the "Text" tab to the see the results in a text view instead of the graph view (on the left side).

 ```
 MATCH (actors:Person)-[:ACTED_IN]->(movies:Movie)
 RETURN actors, movies
 ```

-Every relation is queried, and thus counted!
+Every relation is queried and thus counted!
 Just like a `JOIN` in SQL.

 The fix is easy, use the DISTINCT keyword: `RETURN count(DISTINCT actors)`.
 Now it should return 102.